privacyidea/privacyidea/doc/installation/upgrade.rst

 You need to create new administrator accounts::

-   pi-manage.py addadmin <email-address> <admin-name>
+   pi-manage addadmin <email-address> <admin-name>

 Start The Server
 ................

 Run the server::

-   pi-manage.py runserver
+   pi-manage runserver

 or add it to your Apache or Nginx configuration.